Metrics for technical debt management: the basics

 Exploiting the salutary opportunities of this property of technical debt provides an example of the risks of adhering too closely to the financial model of debt.

-Many different scenarios have the property that retiring one kind of technical debt can reduce the MICs associated with other kinds.
-Technologists understandably tend to be more concerned with technical debt retirement strategies that emphasize short-term improvement of their own productivity.
-That’s why it’s so important for policymakers to provide guidance that steers the organization in the direction of enterprise benefits.
+Many different scenarios have the property that retiring one kind of technical debt can reduce the MICs associated with other kinds of debt.
+Because technologists understandably tend to be more concerned with technical debt retirement strategies that emphasize short-term improvement of their own productivity, policymakers can provide guidance that steers the organization in the direction of enterprise benefits.

 References